 The bachelors hosted exclusive parties, but also spent a good deal of time outdoors fishing, boating, hunting, and even had a baseball team.

+As time went on, more of the men married and interest in the club declined.
 In 1905, Lew Hendee ended his bachelor days by marrying Miss Lila Favor.